 - The industry has the skills to meet its clients’ needs and future challenges

-CITB has a number of policies relating to s.54, transparency in the supply chain that will be reviewed and updated accordingly as follows:
+In 2016, CITB identified a number of policies relating to s.54, transparency in the supply chain that will be reviewed and updated accordingly.
+They are as follows:

 - Procurement policy

 - Safeguarding policies